The first Lithuanians in Japan

 (click on dates to see more information)

-He was a single son and became an orphan very early.
+He was the only child in the family and became an orphan very early.
 After the death of his parents, his maternal grandfather, Benediktas Emanuelis Tiškevičius (1801–1866), brought him to Raudondvaris and took care of his education.
 On the 23rd of August 1866, after grandfather‘s death, the fourteen-year-old Benediktas Henrikas Tiškevičius became one of the wealthiest people in Europe.

 (Nemėžis estate, 2007; Juliux / Wikimedia)